KerwinAu/OccupationTrackerPostgres/README.md

 ## OpenTelemetry

 The application incorporates OpenTelemetry for observability.
+The OpenTelemetry UI runs on port 16686.
 Access the OpenTelemetry UI at the following URL:

     OpenTelemetry UI: https://16686-kerwinau-occupationtrac-no97vhlbyvh.ws-eu106.gitpod.io

 The OpenTelemetry UI runs on port 16686.

+## Backend Service
+The Backend runs on port 8081.
+Make sure its public.

 ## Frontend Service
+The Frontend UI runs on port 4200.

-In the user.service.ts file, update the baseUrl to your gitpod URL:
+In the OccupationTracker/frontend/src/app/services/user.service.ts file, update the baseUrl to your gitpod URL.
+Currently set too:
 private baseUrl = 'https://8081-kerwinau-occupationtrac-q1g6zl8no3u.ws-eu106.gitpod.io';

-Make sure that port 8081 is made public.

 ## Database
+The Postgres runs on port 5432.
 The application utilizes a PostgreSQL database, and the connection settings are specified in the application.properties file.